 where $i=\sqrt{-1}$.
-Equation~\eref{eq:2.5} seems to expose a hidden projective form relating photons to rotational coordinate, in accordance with the intuitive image of spinning electron.
-Besides, a view of the coordinate wave is reminiscent of general coordinate transformation of space-time~\cite{einstein1916}.
-These stuffs imply that the electron will be with symmetry between photon and graviton, characterized by $c$, thereby, including the origin of $\alpha$ (see also, e.g. \cite{heisenberg1958}).
+Equation~\eqref{eq:2.3} seems to expose a hidden transformation form generating internal rotational coordinate of electron, in accord with the electron picture mentioned above.
+Besides, a view of the coordinate wave is reminiscent of general coordinate transformation of space-time~\cite{einstein1916} (see~\cite{dirac1975}, for the terminology).

-\subsection{Wavenumber transformation of light}
+\subsection{Wavenumber Transformation of Light}

-\subsubsection{Elementary excitation representation of a propagative massive photon}
+\subsubsection{Elementary Excitation Representation of a Propagative Massive Photon}

 The nonuniformity of plasma, which varies phase velocity of the light, is taken into consideration.
-For instance, as shown in~\fref{fig:1}(a), we set two distinct regions: high density region I specified by the plasma frequency of $\omega_{p1}$ and low density region II by that of $\omega_{p}\left(<\omega_{p1}\right)$ such that on an infinite boundary surface, these come in contact with one another.
-Monochromatic light with $\omega\left(>\omega_{p1}\right)$ propagating through the region~I in the direction normal to the contact surface is transmitted to the region~II across the surface.
-Provided $\omega$ is unchanged in the entire process, the dispersion relations in the region~I and II can be written as $\omega^{2}=c^{2}k^{2}+\omega_{p1}^{2}$ and $\omega^{2}=c^{2}k_{2}^{2}+\omega_{p}^{2}$, respectively.
+For instance, as shown in~Fig.~\ref{fig:1}(a), we set two distinct regions: high density region I specified by the plasma frequency of $\omega_{p1}$ and low density region II by that of $\omega_{p}\,(<\omega_{p1})$, in the way that on an infinite boundary surface, these come in contact with one another.
+Monochromatic light with $\omega\,(>\omega_{p1})$ propagating through the region~I in the direction normal to the contact surface is transmitted to the region~II across the surface.
+Provided that $\omega$ is unchanged in the entire process, the dispersion relations in the region~I and II can be written as $\omega^{2}=c^{2}k^{2}+\omega_{p1}^{2}$ and $\omega^{2}=c^{2}k_{2}^{2}+\omega_{p}^{2}$, respectively.
 By combining them, we obtain, for positive real wavenumber transformation of $k\to k_{2}$, the factorized representation of $k_{2}$:

-Note that the second factor of the right-hand side is just the refractive index: $\tilde{n}=ck_{2}/\omega$ in the region~II.
+Note that the second factor of the right-hand side (RHS) indicates the refractive index: $\tilde{n}=ck_{2}/\omega$ in the region~II.